oracle/opengrok/Developer-intro.md

 ### Debugging

-Simply insert a breakpoint either in the Indexer code or the webapp and Run it.
+Simply insert a breakpoint either in the Indexer code or the webapp and Run it or do something with the browser, respectively.
 Then it is possible to single step, observe the variables etc.

 ### Test